Israel Defense Minister: US probes Shireen Abu Akleh killing

 But a probe risks straining the strong partnership between the U.S. and Israel at a time when Israel is bracing for the formation of its most right-wing government in history and as progressive Democrats in the U.S. have called for a more skeptical stance toward one of Washington’s closest allies.
 It would directly challenge Israel’s claims that it properly holds its soldiers to account for their actions in the Palestinian territories.

-Gantz lambasted what he described as the opening of a U.S. Justice Department probe into Abu Akleh’s killing, saying on Twitter that Israel has made it clear to the U.S. “we won’t cooperate with any external investigation.”
+Gantz lambasted what he described as a decision to open a U.S. Justice Department probe into Abu Akleh’s killing, saying on Twitter that Israel has made it clear to the U.S. that it “won’t cooperate with any external investigation.”

 “We will not allow interference in Israel’s internal affairs,” he added.
 Gantz, who is set to leave his post following elections earlier this month that vaulted Israel’s former Prime Minister Benjamin Netanyahu back to power, served as defense minister when Abu Akleh was killed.